microtrain/bootcamp/02-ProgrammingBasics/01-BashScriptingBasics.md

 ## Exercise 7 - Not Empty

-While string is not equal to _Hello World_ do stuff until it is.
-If string is empty change string to _Hello_ otherwise append and blank space and _World_ to the the end of the string.
+_-z_ is an equality check for zero.

-Create an executable file _/var/www/mtbc/exercises/bash/z.sh_ with the following code and commit it to your _bash/ex_ branch.
+Create an executable Bash file at _~/bash/notEmpty.sh_ and add the following logic.

 * While the variable STRING is not equal to _"Hello World"_ continually check the value of string.
 * If STRING has a length of zero change the value of STRING to _"Hello"_.